sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

 I was set up the generally available Terraform binary.
 As of this recording, the version is 0.12.29.
 In this project is based on a CentOS 7 system.

+Resources:
+Terraform 0.12.29 Binary Linux

 I build on setting up the system so that it has the required software installed for following along in this project.
 I installed Ansible and AWS CLI using Python's Pip package manager.
 I used a CentOS 7 system as a base for running Terraform deployments throughout the project.

 Note: Terraform used for utilizing the credentials for communicating with AWS via the AWS CLI that set up in this part.
 I had been issuing the following command, once I installed the AWS CLI utility to save the credentials for AWS locally on the system.
 Terraform was been using these credentials to carry out API calls to AWS in the backend:

 $ aws configure

 I had been prompted to enter an AWS Access Key ID and a AWS Secret Access Key ID as well as default region(enter us-east-1) and default output for API call outputs(enter json).
-This was then save the credentials in the ~/.aws/credentials file.
+This was then save the credentials in the

+$ ~/.aws/credentials

+file.

+Resources:
+Ansible (ansible.cfg)